gganud/Curso_JS_Coder/Proyecto final/EntregaFinal_AnudGaston/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Technologies Used
+## Tecnologías utilizadas
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- HTML
+- CSS
+- JavaScript
+- Librerias (SwiftAlert)

 ## Features